BrandonKastningSeattle/GodsWrath_Productions/README.md

 “And as they came down from the mountain, Jesus charged them, saying, Tell the vision to no man, until the Son of man be risen again from the dead." - Matthew 17:9 (KJV)

+“And his disciples asked him, saying, Why then say the scribes that Elias must first come?” - Matthew 17:10 (KJV)